Kapesovo: History

+The village was established in the 16th century.
 In the 18th and 19th centuries Kapesovo was renowned in Epirus for its painters, called mpogades (Μπογάδες), that worked in dozens of churches from Moscopole to Arta.

 Kapesovo experienced a great flourishing until 1860 and this is evident in the great manors with folk wall paintings and churches with paintings (hagiographies) in their interior.
 The church of Aghios Nikolaos, built in 1793, the cultural center and the folkloric museum are some of the village's attractions.
 In the Paschaleios School, found at 1861, by Konstantinos and Pavlos Paschalis, is kept today one of the four copies of Rigas Fereos chart.

 The village also might have been settled by Orthodox Albanians, locally called "Arvanites", who largely came after the 15th century, later assimilating into the local population.

 Out of the village is a cobble stone pathway down a steep rocky slope that leads to nearby Vradeto.
 The pathway is a work of great craftsmanship of Epirotic artisans.
 Outside of the village, close to Kipoi village is the famous bridge of Kalogeriko or Plakidas.

+The first census of the village took place in 1928, 124 people were counted then.
+In the 2011 census only 51 people were counted living in the village.

 The Kapesovites used to migrate mostly to Egypt and the U.S. In Greece, they migrated to Macedonia and Athens.